 Capital intensity in the EU27 chemical industry broken down by sub-sectors (2020)

 Data analysis compares capital spending in the EU27 chemicals business broken down by sub-sector.
 The metric used in the analysis is capital intensity, meaning capital spending expressed as percentage of added value.

 Capital spending intensity (spending as a percentage of added value) in China and India is far higher than in the rest of the world.
-In 2018, capital spending accounted for nearly one third of added value in China (30.1%).
+In 2021, capital spending accounted for 31% of added value in China.

 Capital spending intensity is a key factor affecting competitiveness.
-It is an indicator of loss of attractiveness as well a driver of future competitiveness: the more investment the more competitive the region becomes and vice versa.
-For example, since 2010, there have been more than 300 new chemical industry projects announced in the USA.
-Together, these projects represent more than $200 billion in new capital investment in the USA.
-More than half of the investment has already been completed or is currently under construction.
+It is an indicator of loss of attractiveness as well as a driver of future competitiveness: the more investment the more competitive the region becomes and vice versa.
+For example, since 2010, there have been more than 350 new chemical industry projects announced in the USA.
+Together, these projects represent more than $211 billion in new capital investment in the USA.
+More than two-thirds of the investment has already been completed or is currently under construction.

-EU27 loses 60% of its original market share during 20-year period
+EU27 loses more than 50% of its original market share during 20-year period